 DIY Watercolor Wall Art — Using watercolor paint for a really simple piece of colorful art is so easy to do.
 Plus, you can make your artwork as big or as small as you’d like in whatever color you love most…

-When the studio tour came out I got a TON of reader questions about where the watercolor wall art above the couch was from.
+When the Sugar & Cloth studio tour came out, I received TONS of reader questions about where the watercolor wall art above the couch was from.

-I definitely did not see that one coming seeing as how I seriously made that thing in 10 minutes flat as Kimberly was walking in to take photos of the space.
+I definitely did not see those inquiries coming.
+I seriously made that thing in 10 minutes flat as Kimberly was walking in to take photos of the space.

-Originally we had this DIY paper wall art on the wall there instead, but I decided it was a little too punchy and wanted a more muted focal point so I switched it out at the last second.
+Originally, we had this DIY Paper Wall Art hanging up there instead.
+But I decided it was too punchy.
+And I wanted a more muted focal point so I switched it out at the last second.

 3 plastic cups

 3 colors of craft paint in a similar color family (I used mints and greens)